 All of our Centers work in cutting-edge or innovative areas of the law and provide opportunities for students and practitioners to work together and collaborate.
-UC Hastings faculty and center staffs share their results with the legal community through special programs, events, and reports.
+UC Law SF faculty and center staffs share their results with the legal community through special programs, events, and reports.

 The Center for Business Law

-The Center for Business Law (CBL) at UC Hastings in San Francisco brings together a vast array of opportunities for students, faculty and alumni to engage in the study, teaching and practice of business law in the one of the world’s great centers of commerce, finance and technology.
+The Center for Business Law (CBL) at UC Law SF brings together a vast array of opportunities for students, faculty and alumni to engage in the study, teaching and practice of business law in the one of the world’s great centers of commerce, finance and technology.

 The Center for Gender and Refugee Studies

 The Center for Gender and Refugee Studies (CGRS) founded in 1999, is the nation’s leading advocacy organization on the issue of women asylum-seekers fleeing gender-related violence.
 CGRS provides legal expertise and resources to attorneys and coordinates legal and national public policy advocacy efforts.
 The center integrates students and international scholars into all aspects of its work.

 The Center for Innovation (C4i) promotes data-driven law-making and seeks to empower regulators to make informed, evidence-based decisions, particularly at the intersection of law and technology.
 More than a think tank, C4i is an action tank invested in identifying implementable solutions to today’s problems.
 Research initiatives and classroom components are integral to the Center as it identifies and advances the knowledge, tools, and skills necessary to foster innovation in the practice and development of law and policy.
 Three primary programs comprise the Center’s work: Startup Legal Garage, the Law & Medicine Initiative, and The AI & Capital Markets Initiative.

 LexLab is a legal tech hub connecting UC Law SF students and alumni to investors, founders, lawyers, engineers and companies building the future of legal services.